Are you an adviser? Go to Unbiased Pro

 What you now need to create is a series of steps, or a similar structure, that makes that transition happen without unwanted side-effects.

-If you are only implementing change as a response to a problem, you could find yourself backed into a corner with limited options.
+Change management aims to avoid ad hoc and reactive decision-making in your management process.
+If you only implement change in response to a problem, you could find yourself backed into a corner with limited options.

 There are a lot of reasons why business change may be needed.